thistletech/tmtool/README.md

 Usage: tmtool [OPTIONS] <COMMAND>

 Commands:
-  read   Read a key from TrustM
-  write  Write a key to TrustM
-  lock   Write protect a key - warning, you can only do this once per slot ! help   Print this message or the help of the given subcommand(s)
+  read    Read a key from TrustM write   Write a key to TrustM lock    Write protect a key - warning, you can only do this once per slot ! verify  Verify a p256 signature against a TrustM key help    Print this message or the help of the given subcommand(s)

 Options:
       --device <DEVICE>      i2c device path [default: /dev/i2c-1]